junxit/us-congress-bills-111/metadata.md

 - 2009-11-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 197.
 - 2009-11-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S11235-11236; text as passed Senate: CR S11236)
 - 2009-11-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S11235-11236; text as passed Senate: CR S11236)
+- 2009-11-09 — Message on Senate action sent to the House.
+- 2009-11-16 — Received in the House.
+- 2009-11-16 — Referred to the House Committee on House Administration.